A structure theorem for homology 4-manifolds with $g_2\leq 5$: 4-dimensional Homology Manifolds with

 If $\lk u$ contains four missing edges that are present in $\D$, then $V(\D)=V(\st u)$.
-Then $pqc$ is a missing triangle in $\D$, a contradiction to the assumption.
-Thus, the result follows. \end{proof} \begin{Lemma} Let $\D\in\H_{5}$ and $u$ be a vertex with $g_2(\lk u)=1$.
-If $d(u)=8$, and $\D$ satisfies $(*)$, then $\D$ is obtained by an edge expansion together with flipping an edge (possibly zero times) or a bistellar $2$-move (possibly zero times). \end{Lemma} \begin{proof} Since $g_2(\lk u)=1$ and $d(u)=8$, $\lk u=C\star\p(pqc)$, where $C$ is a cycle of length $5$.
-Here, $pqc\in\D$, and every vertex of $C$ is incident to at least one diagonal edge.
-Then the number of missing edges in $\lk u$ that are present in $\D$ is at least three.
+Consequently, $pqc$ is a missing triangle in $\D$, contradicting the fact that $\D\in \H_{5}$.
+Therefore, the result follows. \end{proof} \begin{Lemma} Let $\D\in\H_{5}$, and let $u$ be a vertex in $\D$ with $g_2(\lk u)=1$.
+If $d(u)=8$, then $\D$ is obtained from a triangulated $4$-sphere with $g_2\leq 4$ by an edge expansion, together with flipping an edge or bistellar $2$-moves (once or twice). \end{Lemma} \begin{proof} Since $g_2(\lk u)=1$ and $d(u)=8$, we have $\lk u=C\star\p(pqc)$, where $pqc$ is a 2-simplex, and $C$ is a cycle of length $5$.
+Here, $pqc\in\D$, and each vertex of $C$ is incident to at least one diagonal edge in $\D[V(C)]$.
+Thus, the number of missing edges in $\lk u$ that are present in $\D$ is at least three.

-Let there be exactly three missing edges, say $e_1,e_2$, and $e_3$ in $\lk u$, which are present in $\D$.
-Then the only possible way the edges $e_1,e_2,$ and $e_3$ can be arranged in $C$ is shown in Figure \ref{fig:4} by dotted lines.
-We denote the vertex set of the cycle $C$ by $\{a,b,t,r,s\}$.